mirukucafe/nyankey/docs/install-docker.md

 Edit `docker-compose.yml` if necessary. (e.g. if you want to change the port).
+If you are using SELinux (eg. you're on Fedora or a RHEL derivative), you'll want to add the `Z` mount flag to the volume mounts to allow the containers to access the contents of those volumes.

 ## Build and initialize
 The following command will build FoundKey and initialize the database.